TOP STORIES

 How have you seen the industry evolve since you’ve been in it?
 More diversity, more women?

 Absolutely.
-There were few women 25 years ago, especially in leadership roles and in the trades.
-There is much greater diversity among the professionals both in the office and on the construction site.
-It’s encouraging to see so many female and minority architects, engineers, project managers and tradespeople.
+There were few women 28 years ago, especially in leadership roles and in the trades.
+It’s encouraging to see so many female engineers, architects, project managers and tradespeople.

-How do you feel having a diverse workforce improves the project?
+How do you feel that having different perspectives improves the project?

 If everyone thought the same, or had the same perspectives and backgrounds, wouldn’t this world be boring?
 Smart minds that don’t always agree, that can compromise, and that can appreciate the validity of other perspectives can work together to create some wonderful things.